happypeter/edocs/soho.md

   - my bed takes all the room, so I need a hole board between bed and wall
     - I need to be able to put cellphone
   - If it's just my phone, can I simply use a soft-box instead?
+- table
-- table side cabinet
+  - side cabinet
     - use a small hole board instead maybe: https://youtu.be/O7sx0dZv7To?t=525
+  - for holeboard, search 'kingjim peggy', for a free stand, small one

 - bed
   - a large white cloth to cover all my bed
   - bed skirt, mattress, back